niveshull/wsd/README.md

 Group public acronym/name: `SWEAT` (**S**lovene **W**ord s**E**nse dis**A**mbigua**T**ion)
  > This value will be used for publishing marks/scores.
 It will be known only to you and not you colleagues.

+All programs and files used for the second submition of the project are in the branch *delo*.